mandiant/vocab_scraper/README.md

 (with different character encodings assumed), then merge and sort the text numerically (and once again coalesce duplicates and near-duplicates).

-The book "Fluent Python" has a whole chapter that treats Python character encoding topics in great detail if you are looking for a reference.
+The book "Fluent Python" (Luciano Ramalho, O'Reilly, 2015) has a whole chapter that treats Python character encoding topics in great detail if you are looking for a reference.